Columbia Undergraduate Journal of History

-The Columbia Undergraduate Journal of History accepts nominations in September from professors of outstanding research papers produced by undergraduates.
+The Columbia Undergraduate Journal of History accepts nominations from professors of outstanding research papers produced by undergraduates.
 This is a great opportunity for undergraduate history students to have their work reviewed, edited, and potentially published.
-If there are any papers you feel may be worthy of publication or any senior theses of note, please send the names of the students and their contact information to firstname.lastname@example.org.
+If there are any papers you feel may be worthy of publication or any senior theses of note, please send the names of the students and their contact information.
 From the nominated papers, the editors will select five to six articles to be published in the Journal, and the top three authors will be invited to the Herbert Aptheker Undergraduate History Conference at Columbia University to give talks on their research.
 The authors invited to the History Conference will also receive a small honorarium.

-Foundations, Johns Hopkins University
+Foundations, Johns Hopkins UNIVERSITY

-The undergraduate academic history journal Foundations is comprised of an undergraduate Editorial Board with an international Faculty Advisory Board, and we publish in association with the Department of History at Johns Hopkins University.
+The undergraduate academic history journal Foundations is comprised of an undergraduate Editorial Board with an international Faculty Advisory Board, and they publish in association with the Department of History at Johns Hopkins University.
 Submissions are accepted on a rolling basis throughout the academic year and the summer.

-History Matters, Appalachian State University
+History Matters, Appalachian State UNIVERSITY

-Journal of Undergraduate International Studies, University of Wisconsin
+Journal of Undergraduate International Studies, University of WISCONSIN

 The Journal of Undergraduate International Studies (JUIS) at the University of Wisconsin-Madison invites reflections on a wide range of academic and creative disciplines—from art to economics—from contributors worldwide.
-We seek to publish the best undergraduate work across the country related to international themes and topics including, but not limited to: international conflict and resolution, environmental issues, economics, development and trade, global security and international health.
+They seek to publish the best undergraduate work across the country related to international themes and topics including, but not limited to: international conflict and resolution, environmental issues, economics, development and trade, global security and international health.
 Submission deadlines come in the fall and spring.
 Our submissions generally range in length from 5 to 20 pages.
 Submissions must not have been published in any other publication.
 Recent graduates are also eligible to submit their work.

 traces: The UNC-Chapel Hill Journal of History